usnistgov/FIPS201/_FIPS201/frontend.md

 The public key required to verify the digital signature SHALL be contained in a content signing certificate, which SHALL be issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
-The content signing certificate SHALL also include an extended key usage (`extKeyUsage`) extension asserting id-PIV-content-signing.
+The content signing certificate SHALL also include an extended key usage (`extKeyUsage`) extension asserting `id-PIV-content-signing`.
 If the signature on the biometric data record was generated with a different key than the signature on the CHUID, the `certificates` field of the CMS external digital signature SHALL include the content signing certificate required to verify the signature on the biometric data record.
 Otherwise, the `certificates` field SHALL be omitted.
-Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.
+Additional descriptions for the PIV object identifiers are provided in [Appendix B](../_Appendix/oid.md#s-b).
+The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

 #### 4.2.3.3 Biometric Data Record Access {#s-4-2-3-3}